-Total interest income and total interest expense (paragraph 20(b))2
+Total interest expense (paragraph 20(b))

-IG13 The total interest income and tTotal interest expense disclosed in accordance with paragraph 20(b) is a component of the finance costs, which paragraph 8182(b) of IAS 1 requires to be presented separately on the face of in the income_statement_of comprehensive income.
-The line item for finance costs may also include amounts associated with that arise on non-financial assets or non-financial liabilities.
+IG13 Total interest expense disclosed in accordance with paragraph 20(b) is a component of finance costs, which paragraph 82(b) of IAS 1 requires to be presented separately in the statement of comprehensive income.
+The line item for finance costs may also include amounts associated with non-financial liabilities.